 The experimental hip-hop group Death Grips made a surprise announcement on Facebook Wednesday, revealing that after only four years, they were calling it quits.

-"We are now at our best and so Death Grips is over," a picture of a handwritten note said on their Facebook.
-"We have officially stopped.
-All currently scheduled live dates are canceled."
+“We are now at our best and so Death Grips is over,” a picture of a handwritten note said in the Facebook post.
+“We have officially stopped.
+All currently scheduled live dates are canceled.”